-Here are 10 things we can do whenever we are feeling stuck which will allow us to refresh, reset and refocus on what we want.
+Here are ten things we can do whenever we’re feeling stuck which will allow us to refresh, reset and refocus on what we want.

 - Put yourself in a different environment.
-This may include going outside for a walk or to get some fresh air, or just removing yourself from an environment that is not currently supporting you.
+This may include going outside for a walk or to get fresh air, or just removing yourself from an environment that’s not supporting you.

-- Do something else for a short period of time.
+- Do something else for a short period.
 Sometimes the best thing we can do is step away from the situation which is causing us to feel stuck and work on something else.
-The best part about this is that even though we are doing something else, our mind will still be working on our original situation.
-More often than not, we will be presented with a better solution than if we tried to force ourselves to come up with a solution.
+The best part about this is that even though we’re doing something else, our mind will still be working on our original situation.
+More often than not, we’ll be presented with a better solution than if we tried to force ourselves to come up with a solution.

 - Give yourself a mini reward.
 We all have an inner child that likes to get rewarded from time to time.
-And when our inner child is rewarded, it’s like it will be on its best behaviour so it can get its next reward.
-That is when we are more likely to let go of our feelings of being stuck and start generating more empowering thoughts.
+And when our inner child is rewarded, it will be on its best behaviour so it can get its next reward.
+That’s when we’re more likely to let go of our feelings of being stuck and generate more empowering thoughts.

 - Get inspired again.
 Inspiration can come from numerous sources.
 For some of us, it can be meditation or prayer.
 For others, it can be listening to music, doing some form of physical activity, connecting with like-minded people or going through a list of successes in life.

 - Revisit the outcomes you desire.
-It is very easy to get sidetracked and caught up in day-to-day activities and lose sight of the overall objective.
-Usually when we reconnect with what we’re trying to achieve and why it is important to us, the next action we can take will be presented to us.
+It’s easy to get sidetracked and caught up in day-to-day activities and lose sight of the overall objective.
+Usually when we reconnect with what we’re trying to achieve and why it’s important to us, the next action we can take will be presented to us.

 - Listen to your intuition.
-There will be times when we will just have to accept that what we’re currently doing is not working and will not work out.
-Having the courage to follow our intuition is extremely important because our intuition is never wrong.
+There will be times when we’ll just have to accept what we’re doing isn’t working and will not work out.
+Having the courage to follow our intuition is important because our intuition is never wrong.
 Knowing how to access and act on our intuition is a valuable skill to have.

-Action Step: Choose one thing from the list above and apply it today if you feel you are stuck and not making the progress you want.
+Action Step: Choose one thing from the list above and apply it today if you feel you’re stuck and not making the progress you want.